TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Critique of the Monolithic Design

 The root cause of these performance limitations is the monolithic design: the tight coupling of raw persistence with business logic (permissions, versioning, logging, caching).
-While this guarantees integrity for standard backend operations, it acts as a performance tax for high-throughput processes.
+For standard backend operations, this guarantees integrity – but for high-throughput processes, it is a performance tax.

-This critique is officially recognised: the TYPO3 Core Team's "Datahandler & Persistence Initiative" aims at exactly this refactoring – separation of concerns by extracting validation, permission handling, relation resolving, and logging into distinct components.
+This critique is officially acknowledged: The "Datahandler & Persistence Initiative" by the TYPO3 Core Team (Forge Epic #83932) addressed exactly this refactoring – separation of concerns by extracting validation, permission handling, relation resolving, and logging into distinct components.
+The initiative and all associated tasks were completed in December 2024.

 Principles: Separation of Concerns & Statelessness